Overview

 Evaluating homes for deep energy retrofits requires technical expertise and insight into homeowner priorities.
 Assessing Homes for Deep Energy Retrofits equips professionals to determine project feasibility and prepare preliminary retrofit plans.

-This intermediate-level micro-credential course covers assessment of diverse Canadian housing archetypes, interpretation of EnerGuide evaluations, feasibility of renewable energy systems, and site-specific factors such as building conditions, hazards, and efficiency opportunities.
+This intermediate-level SAIT Micro-credential course covers assessment of diverse Canadian housing archetypes, interpretation of EnerGuide evaluations, feasibility of renewable energy systems, and site-specific factors such as building conditions, hazards, and efficiency opportunities.
 Deconstruction and waste diversion principles are incorporated to maximize environmental benefits.

-You’ll engage in 24 hours of learning over three weeks, combining instructor-led virtual sessions with online self-study.
+You’ll engage in 24 hours of learning over three weeks, combining online self-study with mandatory three-hour, weekly instructor-led virtual group sessions.
 Discussions, assignments, and applied exercises help you translate assessment data into preliminary retrofit plans and budgets.

 This course is ideal if you: